Pix13/openwrt-morrownr-8821cu-feed/README.md

-# openwrt-rtw88-usb-feed
+# openwrt-morrownr-8821cu-feed
-OpenWRT 19.x feed to easily add ulli-kroll's rtw88-usb
+OpenWRT 19.x feed to easily add morrownr's 8821cu driver

 See https://openwrt.org/docs/guide-developer/feeds on how to add feeds